suborbital/docs/website/docs/compute/integrate-the-function-editor/code-editor.md

 The editor is hosted at `https://editor.suborbital.network`, and uses URL parameters to configure its connection to your builder service.

-You will host the Compute builder service](../concepts/data-plane-vs-control-plane.md) in your cloud infrastructure with a configured DNS name.
+[You will host the Compute builder service](../concepts/data-plane-vs-control-plane.md) in your cloud infrastructure with a configured DNS name.
 In order to use the editor, an HTTPS connection to the builder is required.

 To launch the editor, you can either [embed the editor in a frame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) within your own webpage, or launch it in a new tab.